ccdigix/SACRED/docs/CONTRIBUTING.md

 - Create a class that extends `SACREDLogger` from the `SACRED.Log` module, overriding the `Log` method (for example look at the `SACREDLocalLogger` class in the `SACRED.Log.Local` module).
 - Update the `SACREDLoggerType` enum in the `SACRED.Util` module to offer this new class.
 - Update the `Initialize-SACREDEnvironment` function in the `SACRED.Util` module so users can select this new logger type when setting up their SACRED environment.

+## 🧪 Testing

+The [Pester](https://pester.dev/) testing framework is used to create tests to exercise the functionality within SACRED.
+Key points to note are:

+- All tests are stored in appropriately named sub-directories within the `test` directory of the source code.
+- These tests interact with real pre-existing resources, therefore they sometimes require guidance on what resources should actually be used.
+This is achieved by using tokens as placeholders for the resource details within the tests, so before running them please ensure appropriate substitution values have been entered into the `tokens.txt` file.
+- If any tests require authentication to access these resources (for example within Azure) then an interactive prompt will appear to allow for login.
+- Before running the tests ensure the system has the correct version of SACRED installed i.e. if testing an update that has been made to the SACRED source code ensure `src/LocalSACREDBuildAndDeploy.ps1` has been executed first.
+- The full suite of tests are then run by executing the `RunTests.ps1` script.